-Can we humans grow healthy new brain cells as adults?
+Can we humans grow healthy new brain cells as adults and during later aging?

 The answer to this question is a big deal because it could have major impact on aging.
 Those hoped-for new brain cells could keep our brains functionally younger.
 Who doesn’t want to slow down the aging of their brain, right?
 Slowing down aging of the brain via new cell growth more broadly would have major impacts on society.

 Researchers have gone back and forth on this over years.